MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-423-Voluntary-Medicare-Prescription-Drug-Benefit/subpart-D-Cost-Control-Quality-Improvement-Requirements/section-423.153.md

 (iv) Include a program size estimate.

-(g) *Prescription drug plan sponsors' access to Medicare Parts A and B claims data extracts.* (i) Beginning in plan year 2020, a PDP sponsor may submit a request to CMS for the data described in paragraph (g)(2) of this section about enrollees in its prescription drug plans.
+(g) *Prescription drug plan sponsors' access to Medicare Parts A and B claims data extracts.* (1)(i) Beginning in plan year 2020, a PDP sponsor may submit a request to CMS for the data described in paragraph (g)(2) of this section about enrollees in its prescription drug plans.

 (ii) CMS makes the data requested in paragraph (g)(1)(i) of this section available to eligible PDP sponsors, in accordance with all applicable laws.
 The data is provided at least quarterly on a specified release date, and in an electronic format to be determined by CMS.